AnkitGupta30/spotifyButBetter/README.md

 This project is a Spotify-inspired application that incorporates real-time messaging features.
 It includes both a backend and frontend setup for development and deployment.

+## Features

+- **Music Playback**: Users can play songs, skip to the next or previous track.
+- **Album View**: Users can open individual albums to view and play songs within them.
+- **Real-Time Messaging**: Only logged-in users can communicate with each other in real time.
+- **Admin Dashboard**:
+  - Admins can add and delete songs.
+  - Admins can add and delete albums.

 ## Getting Started

 ### Backend Setup